telerik/xamarin-forms-docs/controls/calendar/styling/calendar-styling-appointments.md

 ## Visual Structure

-The events can be rendered in as text or shapes or a combination of these.
+The events can be rendered as text or shapes or a combination of these.
 The images below explain the the visual structure and the elements in the different display modes.

 ### Text Mode